-Consistency: The statistical methodologies applied to this ESG Report were substantially consistent with the previous year, and explanations were provided regarding data with changes in the scope of disclosure and calculation methodologies.
-If there are any changes that may affect comparison with previous reports, the Group will add comments to the corresponding content of this ESG Report.
+Consistency: The statistical methodologies applied to this ESG Report were substantially consistent with the past which allows meaningful comparisons, and explanations were provided regarding data with changes in the scope of disclosure and calculation methodologies.
+If there are any changes that may affect comparisons with the Group's previous reports, the Group will explain the corresponding content.
+For the change in reporting scope of this ESG Report, the difference and reason for the change were described in the section headed "SCOPE OF REPORTING".